eWILDFLOWER HOME PAGE SEARCH BY PLANT NAME BROWN/GREEN FLOWERS WHITE FLOWERS CONTACT US

-Mitella pentandra and Mitella stauropetala are easily distinguished when they are in flower, one has green flowers, the other, white.
-But before and after they flower, the two plants present an identification challenge, because they have so many similar characteristics.
-Here are a few characteristics to help identify the two:
+Mitella stauropetala and Pectiantia pentandra are easily told apart when they are in flower, one has white flowers, the other, green.
+But before and after they flower, the two plants might be difficult to identify, because they have a number of similar characteristics.
+Here are a few characteristics to help distinguish between the two:

-Leaves: both have many basal leaves, leaves of M. stauropetala are a bit more rounded and less toothed, and leaves of M. pentandra are somewhat leathery looking and on shorter petioles.
+Leaves: both have many basal leaves, but those of M. stauropetala are a bit more rounded, less toothed, and in an open, airy growth pattern; leaves of P. pentandra are somewhat leathery looking, on shorter petioles, and in a more dense growth pattern.

-Stems: M. pentandra is often half the height of M. stauropetala but they can both grow 12-16 inches tall.
+Stems: P. pentandra is often half the height of M. stauropetala but they can both grow 12-16 inches tall.

-Growth habits and habitat: M. pentandra tends to grow in large continuous colonies of dozens of plants (it sprouts new plants from its spreading root system), frequently at the base of down and decaying logs.
-M. stauropetala also sprouts from its roots and can, therefore, be found in large colonies, but it is usually in forest openings away from logs.
+Growth habits and habitat: P. pentandra tends to grow in large continuous colonies of dozens of plants with a mat of leaves and dozens of flowering stems.
+New plants grow from a spreading root system.
+It is , common to find P. pentandra at the base of decaying logs.
+M. stauropetala also sprouts from its roots and can, therefore, be found in spreading colonies with a dozen or more flowering stems.
+It is usually in open forests away from logs.
 Both plants like moist woods.

 The two primary keys to distinguishing between the two plants after they have flowered are:

 1) The arrangement of the flowers/seed capsules: Mitella stauropetala is secund, i.e., its flowers/seed cups are arranged on one side of the stem, not necessarily in a straight vertical line, but close to one.
-Mitella pentandra's flowers/seed cups are scattered on all sides of the stem.
-(See photograph immediately below.
-Note also the empty seed cup on the right and the full seed cup on the left.)
+P. pentandra's flowers/seed cups are scattered on all sides of the stem.
+(See photograph immediately below.)

 2) The pedicel (the stem of the flower and seed cup) of Mitella stauropetala is about 1 millimeter long at flowering time and about 2 millimeters long at fruiting time when it is about half as long as the seed cup is wide.
-The pedicel of Mitella pentandra is 2-4 millimeters or more long and is thus about as long as, or longer than, the seed cup is wide.
-The photograph immediately below shows the pedicel and seed cup of M. pentandra.
+The pedicel of Pectiantia pentandra is 2-4 millimeters or more long and is thus about as long as, or longer than, the seed cup is wide.
+The photograph immediately below shows pedicels and seed cups of P. pentandra.

 See below for more photos of these characteristics.